Take Control of Your Finances: Tracking Your Spending Made Easy

 Step 2: Monitoring Your Expenses

-Use a budgeting and expense tracking app
+Using a budgeting and expense tracking app.

 Hint: Be as honest and accurate as you can—this is for your benefit, not to impress anyone!